-The pins floated during bus hold are: BE0#-BE3#, PCD, PWT, W/R#, D/C#, M/IO#, LOCK#, PLOCK#, ADS#, BLAST#, D0-D31, A2-A31, DP0-DP3.
+The pins floated during bus hold are: BE3-BE0, PCD, PWT, W/R, D/C, M/IO, LOCK, PLOCK, ADS, BLAST, D31-D0, A31-A2, and DP3-DP0.

-7.2.10 INTERRUPT ACKNOWLEDGE
+7.2.10 Interrupt Acknowledge

-The Intel486 Microprocessor generates interrupt acknowledge cycles in response to maskable interrupt requests generated on the interrupt request input (INTR) pin.
+The Am486DX/DX2 microprocessor generates interrupt acknowledge cycles in response to maskable interrupt requests.
+These requests are generated on the interrupt request input (INTR) pin.
 Interrupt acknowledge cycles have a unique cycle type generated on the cycle type pins.

-An example interrupt acknowledge transaction is shown in Figure 7.27.
+An example interrupt acknowledge transaction is shown in Figure 7-27.
 Interrupt acknowledge cycles are generated in locked pairs.
 Data returned during the first cycle is ignored.
-The interrupt vector is returned during the second cycle on the lower 8 bits of the data bus.
-The Intel486 Microprocessor has 256 possible interrupt vectors.
+The interrupt vector is returned during the second cycle on the lower eight bits of the data bus.
+The Am486DX/DX2 microprocessor has 256 possible interrupt vectors.

 The state of A2 distinguishes the first and second interrupt acknowledge cycles.
-The byte address driven during the first interrupt acknowledge cycle is 4 (A31-A3 low, A2 high, BE3#-BE1# high, and BE0# low).
-The address driven during the second interrupt acknowledge cycle is 0 (A31-A2 low, BE3#-BE1# high, BE0# low).
+The byte address driven during the first interrupt acknowledge cycle is 4 (A31-A3 Low, A2 High, $\overline{BE3}$ - $\overline{BE1}$ High, and $\overline{BE0}$ Low).
+The address driven during the second interrupt acknowledge cycle is 0 (A31-A2 Low, $\overline{BE3}$ - $\overline{BE1}$ High, and $\overline{BE0}$ Low).